 Just because many famous companies outsource their customer service doesn’t mean this is the right choice for you.
 Whereas there are plenty of reasons to outsource customer service, there are also a number of disadvantages.

 If you lack the budget, time, or staff to manage customer service in house, outsourcing may well be the way to go.
 However, if you’re looking to outsource just so you can forget about customer service entirely, you should rethink the way you do business.
 Outsourcing customer service should take the pressure off your internal team, not replace in-house support entirely.

 When you outsource customer service to a virtual assistant, you still have complete control over the customer experience.
 You can choose what tasks you want the VA to handle and manage everything else in house.
-With MYVA360, you can even receive a receptionist through our extended team in addition to your dedicated VA for other customer service tasks.
-Schedule a consultation to discuss your needs and receive a 10-percent discount.
+With myVA360, you can receive an administrative virtual assistant to answer phone calls and carry out other customer service tasks.
+Schedule a consultation to discuss your needs and receive a 10% discount.